 Child node: IAB-node-DU's next hop neighbour node; the child node is also an IAB-node.

+Conditional PSCell Change: a PSCell change procedure that is executed only when PSCell execution condition(s) are met.

 En-gNB: node providing NR user plane and control plane protocol terminations towards the UE, and acting as Secondary Node in EN-DC.

 Fast MCG link recovery: in MR-DC, an RRC procedure where the UE sends an MCG Failure Information message to the MN via the SCG upon the detection of a radio link failure on the MCG.